config-syncer/config-syncer/docs/tutorials/notifiers.md

 ## Using multiple notifiers
 Kubed supports using different notifiers in different scenarios.
 First add the credentials for the different notifiers in the same Secret `kubed-notifier` and deploy that to Kubernetes.
-Then in the Kubed cluster config, specify the appropriate notifier for a feature.
+Then in the Kubed cluster config, specify the appropriate notifier for each feature.

 ```yaml
 apiVersion: v1